 OSS projects rely heavily on the communities surrounding these projects – without the contributions of time and effort of highly motivated developers, OSS projects cannot exist (Roberts et al. 2006).
 In general, the success of the open source model has led to an increase in OSS projects and new ideas on how innovation should be managed (Singh et al. 2011).
 OSS projects do not always produce software targeted at end users, but at developers and this software is “designed to be reused and to provide functionality to other software projects” (Haefliger et al. 2008, p.
 180).
 Boland et al. (2007) make the point that technology (e.g., software) per se does not herald innovation in complex networks.
 Rather, diverse groups of actors with access to the technology are those putting their capabilities to innovative uses.
 In the context of OSS, voluntary software developers form project teams that emerge based on the developers’ social networks (Hahn et al. 2008).
 The success of OSS projects therefore is not only related to technical characteristics, but also to “the project production process and the broader social environment in which developers work” (Singh et al. 2011, p.
 814).
 OSS projects can therefore be seen as socio-technical systems.

-As a special type of OSS, POSSE are archetypical socio-technical systems as well and contain both technical and social aspects.
-From a technical perspective, the digital ecosystem of a platform consists of the platform itself and complementary applications build by third-party developers (Cusumano and Gawer 2002; Tiwana 2013).
-From a social perspective, the platform, its orchestrator, and all the complementary modules and their creators form the platform’s ecosystem (Jacobides et al. 2018).
-Hence, POSSE do not only consist of the platform core, its interfaces, and related modules, but also include those third-party developers that contribute to the software ecosystem and thereby generate additional value for the platform and its users through increasing usage of the platform and its complementary software (Gawer and Cusumano 2008).

-Originating in biology, the term of a habitat is closely linked to ecosystems and has been defined as the area in which a community (in this case a group of individuals from various species) lives.
-We adopt this term to define the areas of the POSSE that are made up from technical and social relationships between the individual third-party developers and the respective modules.
-Thereby, we aim to uncover communities, their habitats, and their effect on the underlying structure and growth of POSSE.
-Figure 1 shows the components of POSSE and the connection between the social and technical layer.
+Adopting a socio-technical view on POSSE, we conceptualize the socio-technical dynamics in POSSE by taking various relations between the social actors (i.e., developers) and technical artifacts (i.e., platform and modules) into account.
+By taking the social and technical network into account, various interactions between actors and artifacts are feasible, and potentially influence the evolutionary dynamics of the ecosystem.
+Whereby the social network consists of actor-actor relations and the technical network of artifact-artifact relations, we also consider actor-artefact relations between both networks.
+The relations of our conceptual socio-technical model of POSSE are shown in Figure 1.
+In this study, we treat the platform (i.e., the codebase of Angular, React, or Vue) as a black box, hence, we do not investigate the internal structure and modules of the platform.
+The focus of this study is on the interdependencies of the modules contributed by third-party developers to the platform’s ecosystem.

 // PUT FIGURE 1 ABOUT HERE

-To sum up, POSSE are the intersection of effects relating to digital platforms, ecosystems, and OSS.
+In sum, POSSE are the intersection of effects relating to digital platforms, ecosystems, and OSS.
 This intersection, combined with the effects emerging from the intertwined relationship of social and technical aspects, are uncharted territory.
-Due to the popularity and success of OSS—and especially POSSE—this combination of forces is a worthwhile area for research.
+By following the call of Winter et al. (2014) to rethink socio-technical systems based on digitally-induced changes, we aim at revealing the combination of the underlying social and technical forces in POSSE.
+The conclusions drawn from our results, will help in structuring, managing, and growing POSSE, based on our identification of patterns and drivers in successful POSSE.
+Ultimately, our study will positively affect the success and popularity of POSSE.

 Preliminary Research Design